 Inheritance

 Skittles supports contract inheritance using TypeScript's extends keyword.
+Build modular, reusable contracts by extending base contracts.

 Basic Inheritance